 To address this, we propose

-It turns out that the equivariant denoiser, in an attempt to balance the requirement to break symmetries while maintaining equivariance, will eventually learn a distribution equal to the marginal distribution of the input labels.
-Formally, we write... (or refer to the paper for the theorem + proof?)
+It turns out that an equivariant model (and by extension the denoiser in the diffusion process), in an attempt to balance the requirement to break symmetries while maintaining equivariance, will eventually learn a distribution equal to the marginal distribution of the input labels.
+Formally, we write

 So how can we help the model break self-symmetries while maintaining equivariance?